PRIDE-GE Summer Institute in Cardiovascular Genetic Epidemiology

 Mentors: Many Faculty Mentors (M.D. and/or Ph.D.) are from Washington University in St. Louis and each has a strong track record of independent research grant support in the field of research.
 A list of Mentors with research descriptions is available.
 Each Mentor is committed to networking with the Mentees to enable them to develop their career plans in terms of Genetic Epidemiology, CVD, and HLBS research.
 Lead scientists from other institutions participate as guest faculty.

-Behavioral and Sleep Medicine SUNY Downstate Medical College, New York, New York
+Behavioral and Sleep Medicine, NYU Langone Medical Center, New York, New York

-Cardiovascular-Related Research SUNY Downstate Medical College, New York, New York
+Cardiovascular-Related Research, SUNY Downstate Medical College, Brooklyn, New York

 Linda Schreier, PRIDE Program Administrator